MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 The following example shows how to find the reference documentation for Azure resource group operations:

 1. You know you want to work with resource groups, but don't know the name of the library or package.
-1. You browse to the main [Azure SDK for Go reference documentation](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk) page.
+1. You browse to the main [Azure SDK for Go reference](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go) on pkg.go.dev.
 1. You click **&lt;F>** and enter `resource`.
 Since you're searching for a package, you know that no spaces are allowed.
 1. As you type the search term, you see a close match with the [resource/armresources](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/resources/armresources) package.
 1. You select the appropriate package for your application.